MakeSchool-Tutorials/job-search-navigator/P01-contact-management-system/content.md

 >
 > [Create a copy of the Job Offer Steps to Success](https://docs.google.com/spreadsheets/d/18T7xSIWxxOkWbGImLqHiOflepw2S6h-cM-1y4l9zrjQ/edit?usp=sharing) using File --> Make a Copy.
 From there, open the **Instructions** tab, and read through the instructions before we cover the other tabs.

+## Important Note

+From here on out, we will refer to your copy of the Job Offer Steps to Success sheet as your **CMT: Contact Management Tool.** We will be using it a lot, and this will make it easier to refer back to

 # Networking Goals

 This is an important first step, as it's something you can take immediate action on today!
 It's also going to be key in terms of unlocking referrals for you, and for expanding your connections! **Remember, 80% of job offers happen through referrals, so it's important to start building your network now so that you have more people who can refer you down the road!**

 > [action]
 >
-> Write out your networking goals for the next 2 terms.
-Use the example provided as a guide.
+> Write out your networking goals for the next 2 terms on the `Networking Goals` tab of your CMT.
+Use the example provided in the tab as a guide.

 Make sure to take time at the end of each term to check in and see if you met your goals.
 Also use that time to plan goals for future terms!